albertkimdev/blog/src/pages/blog/2018-10-06-web-app-ui-ux-case-studies-1-sign-up-sign-in-section.md

 date: 2018-10-06T19:39:56.507Z
 image: /img/jumbotron.jpg
 description: >-
-  In this article series we will be dissecting and examining UI/UX components of web app start-ups.
+  In this article series I will be dissecting and examining UI/UX components of web app start-ups.
 By examining how other developers and designers have implemented their UI/UX, we will be better able to create our own web apps and UI/UX.